jan-swiecki/hyzone/README.md

 * easily run manual or automatic tests, verify state, do normal development or run tests in CI
 * kill single containers or all of them on-demand with garbage collection if needed (i.e. you can remove all images and docker network if you want).

 With this approach you'll be able, for example, to run all containers, then restart one container and then kill some other, then run some tests defined in `hyzone.cfg` and then kill all containers, remove docker images and docker network.
-You can basically run any task you define in the config.
+You can basically run any `hyzone` task and any task you define in the config.
+Tasks (bash functions) in the config can have normal commands, hyzone commands and docker commands. <s>Sky</s> Bash is the limit.

 `hyzone run <name>` will run container in specially created network (named after PROJECT_NAME).
 All `run` commands create containers in this network.
 All containers are available by their function names, e.g. by `backend` and `frontend` hostnames within the network.